Written by Winnie Little, New Zealand

 Build Your Relationships

-During my final year of university, I lived in a complex with 9 other students.
+During my final year of university, I lived in a complex with nine other students.
 One girl was especially friendly and would come chat with me when I returned from class in the evenings.
 In addition to our Christian faith, we shared a sense of humour.
 I was very fond of her and felt that we could have become good friends.
 However, I was usually anxious to start work on my thesis, so these conversations were brief but thoroughly enjoyable.
 I intended on keeping in touch over our term breaks, but would procrastinate initiating contact with her until the university started again and once again, I got busy.

 One summer, I received a message to tell me that my flatmate had passed away.
-A wave of shock ripped through my body as I realized that I would never again be able to ask her about her day, or pray for her, or send her a word of encouragement.
+A wave of shock rippled through my body as I realized that I would never again be able to ask her about her day, or pray for her, or send her a word of encouragement.
 My gut twisted with regret when I recalled all the wasted term breaks I could have used to foster a relationship.
 I no longer had the opportunity to discover the person that God made her to be.

 In 1 Peter 4:7-8 (The Message), Peter writes, “Everything in the world is about to be wrapped up, so take nothing for granted.
 Stay wide awake in prayer.
 Most of all, love each other as if your life depended on it.”
 Though I’ve always known this, I now more fully realize how our family, friends, and co-workers are here on earth for a finite amount of time, and so I more consciously look for the opportunity to do good towards them.
 I make a concerted effort to remember important dates, and though my brain fails me, Google Calendar does not.
 I follow up on invitations from friends who want to spend time together.
 Though I declined invitations in the past because I did not enjoy the activity proposed, I now see it as precious time to spend with people.